bruhtus/bruhtus.github.io/content/about.md

 I'm interested in technology and automation, basically I like to automate things.

 Other than tech, I'm also interested in photography, psychology, and sexology.
-Observing the humans so that I can make a smooth user experience is a fun activity (at least for me).

 Well that's all, I'm still figuring out what it means to live the life of a human being so I can't really explain much.